ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The DM MUST ignore the Pre-requisite and Additional Data sections, if present.
 The DM MAY update the TTL value before updating the DS RRset in the parent zone.
 Upon a successful update, the DM should return a NOERROR response as a commitment to update the parent zone with the provided DS.
-An error indicates the MD does not update the DS, and the HNA needs to act accordingly or other method should be used by the HNA.
+An error indicates the DM does not update the DS, and the HNA needs to act accordingly or other method should be used by the HNA.

 The regular DNS error message MUST be returned to the HNA when an error occurs.
 In particular a FORMERR is returned when a format error is found, this includes when unexpected RRSets are added or when RRsets are missing.